 The Montgomery GI Bill is for individuals who have served on active duty.
 Benefits are provided up to 36 months and generally must be used within 10 years of discharge.
-This bill can be applied for prior to discharge.
+The Montgomery GI Bill can be applied for prior to discharge.
 The monthly benefit paid is based on the length of service, category, and DoD kickers into your MGIB Fund (if applicable).
 Monthly WAVE (Web Automated Verification of Enrollment) verification is needed to receive payments.

 Vocational Rehabilitation and Employment (Chapter 31)

 Vocational Rehabilitation and Employment (VR&E) is for veterans who have a service-connected disability.
 To receive services, a veteran must be found both eligible and entitled.
 The basic period of eligibility in which VR&E services may be used is 12 years from the date of separation from active military service or 12 years from the date the veteran was first notified by VA of a service-connected disability rating.
 In addition, the student will receive a subsistence allowance that is paid each month during training and is based on the rate of attendance (full-time or part-time) and the number of dependents.